Description provided by the program

 - Barbara Anderson: Emeritus.

-- Mindy Eshelman: History of Clothing, Design for Camera, Scenography.
+- Mindy Eshelman: History of Clothing, Costume Design for Film and Television, Costume Design for Dance, Transforming Inspiration: The Museum Class, Thesis.

-- Susan Tsu: Fundamentals of Costume Design, Costume Design for the Classics, Costume Design with Music, Drawing for the Theatrical Designer, Painting for the Theatrical Designer, Costume Rendering, Thesis.
+- Susan Tsu: Intro to Costume Design, Fundamentals of Costume Design, Costume Design for the Classics, Costume Design with Music, Drawing for the Theatrical Designer, Painting for the Theatrical Designer, Costume Rendering, Thesis.

-- Hugh Hanson: Draping, Tailoring, Dancewear, Flat Patterning, Stretchwear, Thesis.
+- Hugh Hanson: Patterning Fundamentals, Draping, Tailoring, Dancewear, Stretchwear, Understanding Textiles, Thesis.

 - Brian Russman: Millinery, Dyeing and Painting, Couture Techniques, Fabric Modification, Make Up for Designers, Make Up for Actors, Jewelry, Mask Making, Casting, Armor Creation, Footwear, Thesis.